I love the fresh start of a new year.

 - I’m going to figure this out once and for all.

-- I was made for more—I’m DONE struggling (in this area).
+- I was made for more—I’m done struggling.

-- I will keep showing up even if I can only do the bare minimum.
+- I’ll keep showing up even if it’s just the bare minimum.

 - Something is better than nothing.